What does “ethically sourced” mean?

 What is your roasting schedule?

 We roast and ship twice a week on Monday and Thursday.
 Orders placed will be roasted and shipped on the next roast day.
+All of our coffee is roasted to order, we keep no roasted coffee in stock.

 What happens if I order 2 or more bags per month?

 By default we space out your shipments so you receive a constant supply of fresh beans.
 We will charge you once on your anniversary date and then ship your coffee throughout the month.
-On the flip side, if you would like it all upfront just drop us an email or a note on the order and we are happy to accomodate any schedule you prefer.
+On the flip side, if you would like it all upfront just drop us an email or a note on the order and we are happy to accommodate any schedule you prefer.

 How do I update my shipping address, change beans, add or remove quantity, place on hold, or cancel my subscription?